 There are many things you can do to re-wire your brain towards happiness.Psychological research shows that the brain better remembers bad experiences than good.
 5/1 is the weighting towards negative bias, ie you will need 5 good experiences to compensate for one bad.This basic human trait makes everything sound worse than it is.
 In many workplaces the talk revolves around the bad thing..
 It is training issue – we need to get better at practicing to focus on the positive = train the brain to remember the positive experiences.So how do we do this?

 My passions are managing and improving the results of hotels through employee centered processes.
-My motto: "no need to say employees comes first - show it through the actions that you take".
+My motto: "Put your employees first and the rest will follow.
+Don't just say it - show it through the actions that you take".